quux00/mybatis-koans/README.md

     $ mvn clean verify -P run-comp-koans-h2 -D koan=Koan02

 This says to use the H2 database and run Koan02.
 Change the koan name to run different ones.
-To use mysql or postgresql, change the suffix of the -P argument, like so:
+To use mysql or postgresql, change the suffix of the -P argument (you can also change the target from verify to test - either works with pg and mysql), like so:

-    $ mvn clean verify -P run-comp-koans-pg -D koan=Koan03
+    $ mvn clean test -P run-comp-koans-pg -D koan=Koan03
-    $ mvn clean verify -P run-comp-koans-mysql -D koan=Koan04
+    $ mvn clean test -P run-comp-koans-mysql -D koan=Koan04

 To run all the tests for a given database, leave off the -D target:

     $ mvn clean verify -P run-comp-koans-h2

-To see a list of the "profiles" defined in the maven pom, you can run:
+The `-P` switch to maven identifies a "profile" that you want to run.
+To see a list of the profiles defined in the maven pom, you can run:

     $ mvn help:all-profiles